 Additionally, results reveal that {\it \oursystem~outperforms GPT-4 and laypeople who produce even high-helpfulness responses in the quality of references} (Fig.~\ref{fig:2}l-n).
 First, GPT-4 hallucinates references frequently.
 49\% of its links result in ``page-not-found'' errors (Fig.~\ref{fig:2}l), and only 76\% of reachable links are relevant to the generated text (Fig.~\ref{fig:2}m). \oursystem~significantly reduces such hallucinations with nearly 100\% links being reachable (Fig.~\ref{fig:2}l) and 96\% reachable links being relevant to the generated text (Fig.~\ref{fig:2}m).
 Meanwhile, \oursystem's references are more credible than the references offered in even high-helpfulness responses by laypeople ($p=4\times10^{-11}$; $N=744$; Fig.~\ref{fig:2}n).

-We further analyzed the robustness of \oursystem~in addressing diverse forms of real-world misinformation, which may vary in modality, difficulty to correct, political leaning, domain, and adopted tactics.
-We first observed that the quality of \oursystem-generated responses to textual and multimodal (textual and visual) content is consistently higher than responses by GPT-4 and even high-helpfulness responses by laypeople, with a margin of 21\% or higher (Fig.~\ref{fig:3}a).
-GPT-4 can be comparable to laypeople who write high-helpfulness responses when responding to text-only tweets.
-However, its performance significantly declines when responding to multimodal tweets, often resulting in a quality lower than laypeople who produce average-helpfulness responses.
+We further analyzed the generalizability of \oursystem~in addressing diverse forms of real-world misinformation, which may vary in modality, difficulty to correct, political leaning, domain, and adopted tactics.
+We first observed that the quality of \oursystem-generated responses to textual and multimodal (+visual) content is consistently higher than GPT-4 and even high-helpfulness responses by laypeople, with a margin of 21\% or higher (Fig.~\ref{fig:3}a).
+GPT-4 can be comparable to laypeople (high helpfulness) when responding to text-only posts.
+However, its performance significantly declines when responding to multimodal posts, often resulting in a quality lower than laypeople (average helpfulness).

-Second, we removed tweets where \oursystem's response references at least one related fact-checking article, accounting for 16\% of all tweets.
-Notably, in only 6\% of all tweets, \oursystem's response exclusively references related fact-checking article(s).
-The quality of \oursystem-generated responses to these tweets can be more associated with \oursystem's ability to summarize retrieved professional fact-checking articles, rather than fact-checking such content from scratch.
-We found that the quality of \oursystem-generated responses to content that has \textit{not} been fact-checked online is at least 28\% higher than responses by GPT-4 and even high-helpfulness responses by laypeople (Fig.~\ref{fig:3}b).
-The average quality score of \oursystem-generated responses for these potentially more challenging tweets is 8.0, close to its 8.1 average score for all tweets.
+Second, we removed posts where \oursystem's response references at least one related fact-checking article, accounting for 16\% of all posts.
+Notably, in only 6\% of all posts, \oursystem's response exclusively references related fact-checking article(s).
+The quality of \oursystem-generated responses to these posts can be more associated with \oursystem's ability to summarize retrieved professional fact-checking articles, rather than fact-checking such content from scratch.
+We found that the quality of \oursystem-generated responses to content that has \textit{not} been fact-checked online is at least 28\% higher than GPT-4 and even high-helpfulness responses by laypeople (Fig.~\ref{fig:3}b).
+The average quality score of \oursystem's responses for these potentially more challenging posts is 8.0, close to its 8.1 average score for all posts.